kanamesasaki/thermocraft/src/content/articles/mrg32k3a.md

 ---
-title: "MRG32k3a Random Number Generator on GPU for Web Applications"
+title: 'MRG32k3a Random Number Generator on GPU for Web Applications'
-description: "MRG32k3a is one of the common algorithms for random number generation for parallel computing.
-In this article, we will implement the MRG32k3a algorithm on GPUs using WebGL2, with skip-ahead functionality."
+description: 'MRG32k3a is one of the common algorithms for random number generation for parallel computing.
+In this article, we will implement the MRG32k3a algorithm on GPUs using WebGL2, with skip-ahead functionality.'
 pubDate: 2025-06-05
 updatedDate: 2025-06-05
-heroImage: ""
+heroImage: ''
-tags: ["numerical analysis", "programming"]
+tags: ['numerical analysis', 'programming']
 ---

 ## Introduction